 BEOS will need to fund certain important endeavors to protect the network.
 A BEOS Endowment Trust Fund will be created for this purpose, but it will not be managed on the blockchain like the existing BitShares Reserve Fund.
 Instead, it will be managed by a traditional legal trust fund, the BEOS Limited Cooperative Association (“BLCA”).
 This is for pragmatic reasons.
 A conventional board of trustees is able to make contracts, act quickly, and maintain commitment to a plan longer than a purely democratic process can achieve.
 This is another way where BEOS may be thought of as a hybrid chain built to be efficient and pragmatic, not ideologically pure.

-Initially, the Trustees of the fund will be selected by the founding BEOS team.
+Initially, the Trustees of the fund are initially directors of the BLCA and will be selected by the founding BEOS team.
 After launch, trustees will be elected on a staggered basis much the way that Commissioners in the American SEC serve their terms.
-One trustee will rotate out and be replaced each year with another who will then serve a five-year term.
+One or two trustees will rotate out and be replaced each year who will then serve a three-year term.
 This is intended to maintain some stability for the fund so that a long-term vision can be developed and executed while control transfers from those appointed by the developers to those elected by the community.

-Initial BCLA Trustees and their term expiration dates
+Initial BLCA Directors and their term expiration dates

 - Dec 31, 2020 Angus McGlynn